THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 We could still order from the Disney restaurant menu, but each night we got this additional treat.
 We have heard others have also asked if they can have a different kind of cuisine and their Server will do their best.

-Just remember that this is not something which is guaranteed.
+Just remember that this is not something that is guaranteed.
 So if your Server can’t help you just be respectful and accept that for some reason it’s not available.
 There is always something on each Disney Cruise restaurant menu to tempt you.

 Table Size on a Disney Cruise